Children's film: Psychological aspects

-Family films versus children's films
+Terminology

-In both the United States and Europe, the idea of children's films began to gain relative prominence in the 1930s.
+In the United States and Europe, the idea of children's films began to gain relative prominence in the 1930s.
 According to Bazalgette and Staples, the term "family film" is essentially an American expression while "children's film" is considered to be a European expression.
-However, the difference between the two terms can be seen in casting methods adopted by American and European films respectively.
-In American family films, the search for a child protagonist involves casting children that meet a specific criterion or standard for physical appearance.
+The difference between the terms can be seen in casting methods adopted by American and European films respectively.
+In American family films, the search for a child protagonist involves casting children who meet a specific criterion or standard for physical appearance.
 In contrast, European children's films look to cast children who appear "ordinary".
 Similarly, in American family films, the adult cast can be composed of well known actors or actresses in an effort to attract a wider audience, presenting narratives from an adult or parental perspective.
 This is shown through the casting, content of the plot, editing, and even mise-en-scène.
 According to Bazalgette and Staples, a fine example of a family film is Honey, I Shrunk the Kids (1989), which if it were a European children's film with a similar plot, the title would be Sis, Dad Shrunk Us, explaining that European children's films are told from the child's perspective, portraying the story through the various emotions and experiences of the child.
 Because of these differences, American family films are more easily marketable toward domestic and international viewing audiences while European children's films are better received domestically with limited appeal to international audiences.

 United States

-Early years
+1930s to 1950s

 The Walt Disney Company made animated adaptations of Grimms' Fairy Tales before World War II, beginning with Snow White and the Seven Dwarfs (1937).
 The period immediately before and during World War II saw the release of three significant family films in the U.S. These were Snow White and the Seven Dwarfs by Disney, Gulliver's Travels by Fleischer Studios, and Pinocchio (1940), also by Disney.
 All of these were loose adaptations of literary sources.

 After the war, Disney continued to make animated features that could be classified as family films given the scope of its content.
 According to Wojcik, the most important film adaptations of children's literature in the immediate post-World War II period were the motion pictures The Diary of Anne Frank by George Stevens (1959), Treasure Island (1950) by Byron Haskin and Luigi Comencini's 1952 motion picture Heidi.